 Since I was old enough to form coherent thoughts, I have wanted one thing: a piece of land to call my own and foster in some way.
 I wanted to take a piece of land and foster it to be something more than it was.
 I wanted to heal a piece of land and cause it to be a healthy and beautiful place.

 That is what I had been working for all these years.
 My intent was to work hard, save money, buy some land, and retire to it.
-Sharon and I had discussed this plan, we had looked at properties and discussed what the requirements were for the land, what it was going to take to achieve the vision, and we had come to a single conclusion: I would be too old to foster the land by the time I was able to own it; unless something changed.
+The Wife and I had discussed this plan, we had looked at properties and discussed what the requirements were for the land, what it was going to take to achieve the vision, and we had come to a single conclusion: I would be too old to foster the land by the time I was able to own it; unless something changed.

 What if we could own it now?
 What if we could start working it now?
 All of the effort I was putting in was not getting me closer t the goal, it was mearly putting money away toward a future in which I would not work (what we call retirement).
 I have never wanted to not work, so what is the point to making enough money to not have to.
 Retirement, for me, has always meant having enough resources to not *have* to work, but only to work because I love the job, or because I think the project worthwhile.
 Well, if the job is profitable, and worthwhile, I could retire immediately.